mrisher/smtp-sts/reporting.md

 failures in routing, DNS resolution, STARTTLS negotiation, and both DANE [@!RFC6698] and MTA-STS [@!I-D.ietf-uta-mta-sts] policy validation errors, and a standard TXT record that recipient domains can use to indicate where reports in this format should be sent.
+The report can also serve as a heartbeat that systems are successfully negotiating TLS during sessions as expected.

 This document is intended as a companion to the specification for SMTP MTA Strict Transport Security [@!I-D.ietf-uta-mta-sts], as well as adds